Murmuration-Labs/bitscreen/new_user_tutorial.md

 In both cases, after being successfully authenticated you can optionally save the credentials for future logins.

-## Run BitScreen-CLI Setup Installation
+## Run BitScreen-CLI Setup Install

 Before running the below command make sure the environment variable `LOTUS_MINER_PATH` is set.
 This variable should have been set during the Lotus Node & Miner installation process.